tinify/wordpress-plugin/README.md

 # TinyPNG image compression for WordPress
 Make your website faster by compressing your JPEG and PNG images.

 This plugin automatically optimizes your images by integrating with the popular image compression services TinyJPG and TinyPNG.
+You can download the plugin from https://wordpress.org/plugins/tiny-compress-images/.

 Learn more about TinyPNG at https://tinypng.com.